Newport Tower (Rhode Island): Chinese

-Author Gavin Menzies argues in his pseudohistorical book 1421: The Year China Discovered America that the tower was built by a colony of Chinese sailors and concubines from the junks of Zheng He's voyages either as a lighthouse or as an observatory to determine the longitude of the colony, based on Penhallow's findings.
+Author Gavin Menzies argues in his book 1421: The Year China Discovered America that the tower was built by a colony of Chinese sailors and concubines from the junks of Zheng He's voyages, either as a lighthouse or as an observatory to determine the longitude of the colony.
 Menzies claimed that the tower closely matches designs used in Chinese observatories and lighthouses elsewhere.
-However, these claims have been debunked.
+However, Menzies’s claims have been overwhelmingly rejected by scientists and scholars.

 Portuguese

 During the early 20th century, Edmund B. Delabarre associated the Dighton Rock with the lost Portuguese navigators Miguel Corte-Real and his brother Gaspar.
 This Portuguese hypothesis has been supported more recently by Manuel Luciano DaSilva, who suggests that one of the Corte-Real brothers built the Newport Tower as a watchtower.
 The idea of Portuguese construction of the tower was also supported by former U.S. Ambassador Herbert Pell, who in 1948 argued that the tower resembles elements of the Convent of Tomar in Portugal.